 You’re about to meet a lovely lady named Noreen who is in her sixties.
 Her story begins in Victoria, in the 1960s.
-Noreen was born in the city of Melbourne, however, an amazing transformation occurred in her life when she lived in country Australia.
+Noreen was born in the city of Melbourne.
+An amazing transformation occurred in her life when she lived in the country.

 At the age of thirty-six, mother of three, Noreen, contemplated suicide during a time of deep disappointment in her life, only to be shown through a remarkable happening what this act would mean for her and her loved ones – changing her forever.
 Welcome, Noreen!